marcelom97/migrator/README.md

 ## How It Works

+1. Acquires a PostgreSQL advisory lock to prevent concurrent migrations
-1. Creates a `schema_migrations` table to track applied migrations
+2. Creates a `schema_migrations` table to track applied migrations
+3. Wraps all operations in a transaction for atomicity
-2. Reads embedded SQL files in alphabetical order
+4. Reads embedded SQL files in alphabetical order
-3. Executes pending migrations within transactions
+5. Executes pending migrations within the transaction
-4. Records successful migrations in the `schema_migrations` table
+6. Records successful migrations in the `schema_migrations` table
+7. Releases the advisory lock

+## Concurrent Safety

+The migrator is designed to be safe in distributed environments where multiple instances might try to run migrations simultaneously:

+- Uses PostgreSQL advisory locks to ensure only one instance can run migrations at a time
+- Other instances will receive a "another migration is in progress" error
+- All database operations are wrapped in a transaction

 ## Contributing